-He/they did this, but then it all changed from downloading software to office equipment and I had better have enough office space.
-I was to withdraw a large sum IN CASH and pay into their vendor’s bank account.
+He/they paid the money into the bank account as advised, but it all changed from downloading software to collecting office equipment and I had better have enough office space.
+The instructions were to withdraw a large sum IN CASH and pay into their vendor’s bank account.
 This is when alarm bells were rining loudly.

-Upon advising him that we would have to order this sort of money they began to panic, and then requested we do it online, into a different bank account because this vendor was not accepting online payments at this time.
+Upon advising him that we would have to order this sort of money he/they began to panic, and then requested we do it online, into a different bank account because this vendor was not accepting online payments at this time!

-My partner and I knew then that this was indeed what appeared to be money laundering, and as I did a lot of research on the insurance company he represented, phone calls confirming they did have not that person working for them, the email addresses did not exist we have gone to the authorities.
+My partner (and partner of Virtu@dmin) and I knew then that this was indeed what appeared to be money laundering, and as I did a lot of research into the insurance company he ‘so-called’ represented, phone calls confirming they did have not that person working for them, the email addresses did not exist we have gone to the authorities.

-As the jobs for life have virtually gone now, and in the UK having zero-hour contracts, and many part-time positions that do not pay a living wage, more and more people are turning what skills they have to freelance.
+As the jobs for life have virtually gone now, and in the UK having zero-hour contracts, and many part-time positions, that do not pay a living wage, more and more people are turning what skills they have to freelancing.

-As a freelancer, getting work is hard, I have been freelancing enough years to know how up and down it can be.
+As a freelancer, getting work is hard, I/we have been freelancing enough years now to know how up and down it can be.
 Obviously, the more skills you have, the more freelance opportunities you can apply for.

-Because of the insecurity in freelancing, the ‘not knowing’ of how much you will earn from one month to the next, I believe now that criminals and fraudsters are targeting freelancers to ‘clean’ their criminal money.
-From one vendor not accepting online payments at the moment, to another bank account with all the details, it became obvious what was going on and I simply do not want anyone to get stung by this new trick of theirs.
+Because of the insecurity in freelancing, the ‘not knowing’ of how much you will earn from one month to the next, I believe now that criminals and fraudsters are targeting freelancers to ‘clean’ their dirty criminal money.
+From one vendor not accepting online payments at the moment, to another bank account with all the details,including BIC and IBAN details, it became obvious what was going on.
+We simply do not want anyone, freelancer or not, to get stung by this new trick of theirs.